Role of skin in locomotion: Birds

-This functional component of avian skin consists of the smooth muscle of the apertia and striated subcutaneous muscles.
-The smooth muscles of the apertia counteract the horizontal forces experienced by the feather follicles.
+This functional component of avian skin consists of the smooth muscle of the apteria and striated subcutaneous muscles.
+The smooth muscles of the apteria counteract the horizontal forces experienced by the feather follicles.
 The striated subcutaneous muscles also adjust the position of the feather follicles in the directions the smooth muscle cannot.
 Together this system acts as an integrated muscular system that properly positions the feather tracts on the body of the bird.